 Midwifery is a rewarding, dynamic and highly skilled profession.
 This course will equip you with the knowledge, skills and attributes to deliver woman and family centred, safe and effective care, and work alongside interdisciplinary teams in maternity services as a Nursing and Midwifery Council (NMC) registered midwife.
+Students in this programme will begin in September 2023.

 The course is taught by midwifery experts in education and research, clinicians and specialist practitioners who will support you in becoming a caring, compassionate and competent midwife providing high quality care.
 The inclusion of interdisciplinary learning throughout the three year course will enrich your experience and prepare you for working together in practice.